Isakn2/credit-risk-classification/Credit_risk/report-template.md

 ## Summary

-The logistic regression model demonstrates strong overall performance with a high accuracy score of **99%**.
-It performs best when predicting healthy loans (`0`), with precision, recall, and F1-scores all being perfect or near-perfect.
-For high-risk loans (`1`), the model still performs well, particularly in terms of recall (94%), meaning it identifies most high-risk loans correctly.
+The logistic regression model performed very well, achieving an impressive 99% accuracy.
+It does a great job predicting healthy loans (0), with nearly perfect precision, recall, and F1 scores.
+When it comes to high-risk loans (1), the model still does well, especially with recall (94%), meaning it catches most high-risk loans correctly.

-However, due to the imbalanced nature of the dataset (many more healthy loans than high-risk ones), the model struggles slightly in predicting high-risk loans, as shown by the lower precision (84%) for this class.
-This imbalance means there are more false positives for high-risk loans than for healthy ones.
+This may be because the data has more healthy loans than high-risk ones, the model finds it a bit harder to accurately predict the high-risk loans.
+This is reflected in the lower precision (84%), meaning there are some false positives.

 ### Recommendation:

 The logistic regression model is recommended for use, particularly due to its high recall for high-risk loans (94%).
 This is crucial in financial risk assessment, as correctly identifying loans likely to default is often more important than minimizing false positives.
-However, additional strategies like handling class imbalance (e.g., using oversampling techniques or adjusting class weights) could further improve its performance in identifying high-risk loans.